 Verifying the Optimal QB Rookie YPG Range

 By testing ranges and thresholds close to what the differences chart revealed to us, we further refined our findings.
 We determined that 190 and above YPG has a 28.8% increased rate of appearances in the top 10 over the bottom 10.
-Therefore, and before rounding, 186 and above passing yards per game is what you should look for in a Quarterback who for the first time in their career have 5 games started in a season.
+Therefore, 186 and above passing yards per game is what you should look for in a Quarterback who for the first time in their career have 5 games started in a season and will be included in our Ultimate Athlete Blueprints, which offers an easy-to-read table housing all of our researched metrics combined in one place for you to view as seen here:

 Star-Predictor Score (SPS) Predictive Model

 Due to these findings, rookie YPG could play a factor in our Post-Rookie Star-Predictor Score (SPS) model.
 The Star-Predictor Score (SPS) is a scouting tool designed to maximize investment potential and reduce risks when drafting rookies in Fantasy Football.
-It is proven to have a higher accuracy than draft capital alone to predict fantasy success.
+It is proven to have a higher accuracy than draft capital alone to predict fantasy football success.
 The SPS includes 13 to 17 metrics, with the exact number varying by the player’s position.
-All these metrics are pre-NFL, and some are invented by us, providing a complete analysis of a player’s analytical profiles.
+All these metrics are pre-NFL – some of which are proprietary to BrainyBallers – providing a complete analysis of a player’s analytical profile.
 The SPS gained widespread notoriety for its high accuracy, having made it on Barstool and The Pat McAfee Show.
-The SPS can be found here.
+The SPS can be found here, and future projected SPS grades can be unlocked here.

 QB Rookie YPG Pearson Value